zkxs/stationeers/notes/chemistry.md

 - 1 Uranium => 35 X
 - 1 Biomass => 8 H2 + 4 X

 In the before-times you could recycle ingots back into ores and offgas them again.
 In the modern era, the centrifuge degasses ores it outputs.
-This does NOT affect biomass, meaning you can recycle organics into biomass to get that juice H2 offgas without having to futz with the composter.
+This does NOT affect biomass, meaning you can recycle organics into biomass to get that juicy H2 offgas without having to futz with the composter.